adrianN/adrianN.github.io/markdown/learning_japanese.markdown

 I think reading is really essential if you want to improve quickly.
 It reinforces both vocabulary and grammar and helps you develop a feel for the language.
 Reading texts is a natural way to get those study hours under your belt.
 My Japanese got a lot better after I started getting my news from the NHK Easy News.
 As you can read at your own pace and consult a dictionary or a grammar text at your leisure, you can start reading quite early in your Japanese studies, which I unfortunately did not do.

 There are plugins for your browser that let you hover over words to display their translation.
-I use [Perapera Japanese](https://addons.mozilla.org/en-US/firefox/addon/perapera-kun-japanese-popup-tr/) for Firefox, but I try to avoid it as much as possible.
+I use [Yomichan](https://addons.mozilla.org/en-US/firefox/addon/yomichan/) for Firefox, but I try to avoid it as much as possible.
 I find that I can remember a word much better if I try to deduce its meaning from the context first.
+Yomichan has a nice integration with Anki, you can add words that you don't know automatically to your deck, with surrounding context.
+This is a nice way to keep increasing your vocabulary after you finished the basic Japanese deck.

 * [NHK Easy News](http://www3.nhk.or.jp/news/easy/) News for children and foreigners updated on weekdays.
 Simple Japanese, Furigana, reasonably interesting.
 As the language is kept very simple, it is quite repetitive.
 After struggling for a couple of weeks you will quickly learn all the grammar they use and most of the words.
 * [The Great Chokochoko Library](https://chokochoko.wordpress.com/the-great-library/) contains Japanese stories and articles on different topics at various reading levels.
+* 児童書: "Children's books" Amazon.jp delivers these world wide for reasonable fees.
+Even though the language is simplified for children, the lack of an electronic dictionary makes these quite challenging to read.

 Listening
 ---------